dmackey199/IPPD_ImgProc/replication.md

 make -j1 (-j1 specifies to only use one processor, which makes it slower to build, but is safer since multiple processors could make it freeze) sudo make install

+# UPON FINISHING
+Check out the test folder and test.md to check if everything is working!

 # TROUBLESHOOTING

 Still freezing on make?
 Maybe the Raspberry Pi is swapping itself to death.
 You can open a separate terminal and type "free" to look at it.